bcbio/bcbio-nextgen/docs/contents/cwl.rst

    project).
 Note the project ID from the URL of the project (an identifier like ``qr1hi-j7d0g-7t73h4hrau3l063``).

-2. Upload reference data to Aravdos Keep.
+2. Upload reference data to Arvados Keep.
 Note the genome collection portable data hash::

      arv-put --portable-data-hash --name hg19-testdata --project-uuid $PROJECT_ID testdata/genomes